Recruitment Privacy Notice – V3.1 September 2021

 This Privacy Notice has been written to inform prospective employees of Nidderdale High School about what we do with your personal information.

 Who are we?

-Nidderdale High School is a ‘Data Controller’ as defined by Article 4 (7) of GDPR.
+Nidderdale High School is a ‘Data Controller’ as defined by Article 4 (7) of the UK GDPR.
 This means that we determine the purposes for which, and the manner in which, your personal data is processed.
 We have a responsibility to you and your personal data and will only collect and use this in ways which are compliant with data protection legislation.

 The school has appointed Veritau Ltd to be its Data Protection Officer (DPO).
-The role of the DPO is to ensure that the school is compliant with GDPR and to oversee data protection procedures.
+The role of the DPO is to ensure that the school is compliant with the UK GDPR and to oversee data protection procedures.
 Veritau’s contact details are:

 Schools Data Protection Officer

 Please ensure you include the name of your school in all correspondence